mehtaharsh16/daniel.feldroy.com/posts/2009-05-my-san-francisco-day-plans.md

 *This was originally posted on blogger [here](https://dannygreenfeld.blogspot.com/2009/05/my-san-francisco-day-plans.html)*.

-1. Visit my friend Daryl Spitzer in Palo Alto for lunch at VMWare.<br />2.
-Rent a bike at fisherman's wharf and go mountain biking on the trails of Angelo island in the bay.<br />3.
-Rent a bike at fisherman's wharf and go road biking through the hills of the Marin Headlands.<br />4.
-Spend some time at Fisherman's wharf since I'll be there for the bikes anyway.<br />5.
-Go to the Exploratorium<br />6.
-Go to the SFMOMA<br />7.
-Rent a cheap hotel room somewhere and then wake up at dawn to watch the sun rise over Golden Gate or something.<br />8.
-See Alcatraz.<br />9.
-See giant trees in Muir Forest.
+1. Visit my friend Daryl Spitzer in Palo Alto for lunch at VMWare.
+2. Rent a bike at fisherman's wharf and go mountain biking on the trails of Angelo island in the bay.
+3. Rent a bike at fisherman's wharf and go road biking through the hills of the Marin Headlands.
+4. Spend some time at Fisherman's wharf since I'll be there for the bikes anyway.
+5. Go to the Exploratorium
+6. Go to the SFMOMA
+7. Rent a cheap hotel room somewhere and then wake up at dawn to watch the sun rise over Golden Gate or something.
+8. See Alcatraz.
+9. See giant trees in Muir Forest.

 ---